strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 :::info
 * The folder of your project will include a `.strapi-cloud.json` file used to link the local Strapi project on your machine to the Strapi Cloud project.
+* Many more installation options are available.
+Please refer to the [installation documentation](/dev-docs/installation) for details.
 :::

 </details>